ehmicky/modern-errors/README.md

 `options`: [`Options?`](#options)\
 _Return value_: `class extends AnyError {}`

 Creates and returns an error subclass.
-One of them must be named [`UnknownError`](#unknown-errors).
+The first one must be named [`UnknownError`](#unknown-errors).

 Subclasses can [also call](#shared-custom-logic) `ErrorClass.subclass()`